Why won't my toddler nap?

 Aim to keep the routine short (around 10 - 15 minutes) and do it in the same order each day.
 If your child is having trouble transitioning from play to the nap time routine,

-Tip #2: Pay attention to timing.
+Tip #2: Pay attention to timing

 Experiment with adjusting nap times earlier or later to find the sweet spot that works best for your child.
 Both under-tiredness and overtiredness can make it harder for your child to settle down and fall asleep.
 If your child is resisting their nap, make sure that their

-Tip #3: Create a conducive nap environment.
+Tip #3: Create a calming nap environment

 Ensure your toddler's sleep space is cool, dark, and quiet.
 Consider using blackout curtains or a to block out external stimuli.
 A comfortable mattress, breathable bedding, and a favorite stuffed animal or blanket can also help create a cozy and inviting space for napping.
 Depending on your child’s age, you can involve them in the preparation of their room and ask them what feels comfortable for them to sleep.

-Tip #4: Offer choices and give them some control.
+Tip #4: Offer choices and give them some control

 Toddlers crave independence and control.
 Offering limited choices, such as which stuffed animal to nap with or which story to read, can help them feel more in control of the nap routine.
 Be sure to keep the choices simple and manageable to avoid overwhelming your toddler.
 If your little one , consider using a visual routine to help them prepare for sleep.

-Tip #5: Be consistent and patient.
+Tip #5: Be consistent and patient

 Establishing healthy sleep habits takes time and consistency.
 It's important to stick with your nap routine, even on days when your toddler resists.
 For some families, introducing a to visually show your toddler when naptime begins and when it ends has helped reduce naptime resistance.
 It is very normal for toddlers to have at naptime.
 Remain calm and patient, offering comfort and reassurance as needed.
 Remember that this is a phase; with time and consistency, your toddler will learn to settle into a regular nap schedule.